 A zero waste market

-Withrow Park Farmers’ Market is pleased to offer a number of ways that customers can reduce waste from packaging and single-use items while shopping at the market!
+Withrow Park Farmers’ Market is pleased to offer a number of ways that customers can reduce waste while at the market!
+From shopping with reusables, borrowing plates and cutlery for food on the go, to joining us for swaps and repair cafés, there’s a zero waste activity for everyone.

 Bring Your Own (BYO) – Customers are encouraged to bring their own clean containers, mugs, produce bags, and shopping bags.
 Just let vendors know you brought your own when shopping.